 Watershed management is one of those topics that come up in the public discourse usually in case of natural occurrences and disasters such as floods, droughts, problems with a water supply or the infrastructure.

-Nevertheless, watershed and environmental experts, among others, monitor watersheds and water infrastructure on a regular basis.
-A very common and useful tool for managing and monitoring watersheds is GIS.
-There are various uses of GIS in the Watershed management, most obvious being the spatial visualization which is a very important element of understanding the environment, analyzing and planning.
-Since GIS was first introduced in the hydrology and watersheds management, a lot has changed.
+Nevertheless, watershed management and environmental experts, among others, monitor watersheds and water infrastructure on a regular basis.
+A very common and useful watershed mapping tool for managing and monitoring is GIS.
+There are various uses of GIS in watershed management, most obvious being the spatial visualization as a crucial element for understanding the environment, but also for project planning and analysis.
+Using GIS for watershed analysis is also an important element that enables additional insight.
+Since GIS was first introduced in the hydrology and watershed management, a lot has changed.

-Let’s go through just a few of the potential uses of Cloud GIS for watersheds and water resource management:
+Let’s go through just a few of the potential uses of Cloud GIS in watershed management.

 In the case of droughts, floods and other catastrophic events, having an insight into spatial visualizations can play a crucial role in saving time and lives as well as informing citizens and volunteers.

-Another successful example of utilizing web GIS for the purpose of sharing data with the public and engaging local community comes from Orange County, California.
+Another successful example of utilizing web GIS for sustainable watershed management and engaging the local community also comes from Orange County, California.
 They used GIS Cloud for monitoring rainfall and engaging citizens into an initiative to save water and to learn how to use it more sustainably.

 Bringing it All Together

-The value of real-time insight and collaboration on spatial data in the context of watersheds and water resource management can not be overemphasized.
-Watershed and water resources management aim to monitor, plan, implement and improve various processes connected to the water supply and quality, drainage, stormwater, water rights and the use of watersheds and water resources of a particular area.
+The value of real-time insight and collaboration on spatial data in the context of watershed management cannot be overemphasized.
+It aims to monitor, plan, implement and improve various processes connected to the water supply, water quality, drainage, stormwater, water rights and the use of water resources of a particular area.
 The stakeholders included in these processes are local government and land use agencies, surveyors, environmental experts, citizens, landowners and businesses.

-Interested in GIS for Watershed and Water Resource Management?
-Join our webinar scheduled for 23 of February.
-Register here.
+Interested in learning more about GIS for Watershed and Water Resource Management?
+Watch this webinar or contact our consultants.